KelvinQiu802/strapi-mcp-server/README.md

 # Strapi MCP Server

+> [!NOTE]
+> This is a refactored version of the original Strapi MCP server, using a higher-level SDK abstraction and optimized prompts for better AI interactions.

 A Model Context Protocol server for interacting with Strapi CMS.
 This server enables AI assistants to interact with your Strapi instance through a standardized interface, supporting content types and REST API operations.

 ## Features